-As of June 30, 2012, the College had the following investments reported as deposits with trustees:
+At June 30, 2013, the College had the following investments reported as deposits with trustees:

 Investment type: Short-term U.S. Treasury obligations (external investment pool).
-Fair value: \$7,910,444
+Fair value \$538,552.

 Credit Risk

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Governments are required to disclose the credit quality ratings of debt securities and external investment pools.